Comment on page

 Multiple label sets allows you to apply more than one type of labeling to a single project.
 Before we start, you can see the detailed information about label sets here.
-Note: multiple label sets can currently only be applied for multiple token-based label sets.
-More types coming soon!
+Note: multiple label sets can currently only be applied for multiple span-based label sets.

 Creating multiple label sets is similar to creating a label set.
 You can create label sets manually or upload a label set file via a Custom Project and the Labels Extension.

 On Step 3, Datasaur will automatically create Untitled Label Set 1.
 You are allowed to rename, add, remove, and reorder label sets.
 (Note: you can also slide labels to the right to nest them under other labels.)

 Adding a new label set can be done by clicking the